khadelya/yolov5_ATLAS/README.md

 ## Input data
 Place the following files in the input_data directory :
-- *.tif - orthophoto (image for training and inference containing instances of the object to be detected)/
+- *.tif - image (orthophoto) for training and inference containing instances of the object to be detected.
 - *_ANNOTATIONS_TRAIN.json - GeoJSON file containing areas in which objects are labelled.
 - *_ANNOTATIONS_MANUAL.json - GeoJSON file containing labels of objects to be detected (with Polygons).